Sant720/sandwich/content/docs/extras/setup-journey.md

 title = "Sandwich"
 theme = "hugo-book"

-# Basic params to get started
+# Basic params to get started.
 [params]
 BookTheme = "light"
-BookSearch = false # hugo-book docs state that Search can be clunky, better turn it off for this small project BookToC = true
+BookSearch = false # hugo-book docs state that search can be clunky, better to turn it off for this small project.
+BookToC = true
 BookComments = false

-# Goldmark trims unsafe outputs which might prevent some shortcodes from rendering
+# Goldmark trims unsafe outputs which might prevent some shortcodes from rendering.
 [markup.goldmark.renderer]
   unsafe = true
 ```